Characters: Pirates of the Caribbean

 Played by: Kevin McNally (2003-present)Former Royal Navy sailor, old seadog and quarter master of the Black Pearl, Mr. Gibbs is Jack Sparrow's right hand man.
-Gibbs is also perhaps the only person in the series who can stand being with Jack Sparrow for several days without turning on him.
+Gibbs is also perhaps the only person in the series who can stand being with Jack Sparrow for several days without turning on him (or being turned on).

-Guile Hero: In the fourth film.
+- Guile Hero: In the fourth film.
 He escapes the hangman's nose by stealing Jack's map to the Fountain of Youth, memorising it, then burning the map in front of Barbossa, so he will have to bring him along.

-He-Man Woman Hater: Downplayed.
+- He-Man Woman Hater: Downplayed.
 He doesn't have anything against the female gender as a whole, but he's superstitious about women being on board a ship.

-Morality Pet: He's the only main character that Jack Sparrow doesn't manipulate or betray at least once, and he realizes this.
+- Heterosexual Life-Partners: He's the only main character that Jack Sparrow doesn't manipulate or betray at least once, and he realizes this.
 When Jack has to collect 99 souls to appease Davy Jones, Gibbs helps him without ever considering that he might end up as one of those 99.

-How is it his appearance has hardly changed since the first film??
+- How is it his appearance has hardly changed since the first film??

-The writers imply that, as we see him taking a good long sip from a hip-flask in the flashback in the first movie, his love of drinking was the reason why he left (or got thrown out) of the Royal Navy.
+- The writers imply that, as we see him taking a good long sip from a hip-flask in the flashback in the first movie, his love of drinking was the reason why he left (or got thrown out) of the Royal Navy.
 There's more Rum in piracy.

-Only Sane Man: Compared to the rest of the main characters, at least.
+- Only Sane Man: Compared to the rest of the main characters, at least.

-Running Gag: Being woken up with a bucket of water, after having passed out drunk in a pig-sty.
+- Running Gag: Being woken up with a bucket of water, after having passed out drunk in a pig-sty.